A few key points when looking into making some changes in your diet.

 5 Thou Shalt Not Drink Your Calories

 These are killing you.

-And most of the times these are actually more dense that a large dinner but nowhere as tasty.
+And most of the time these are actually more dense that a large dinner but nowhere as tasty.

 You can down a 900-calorie shake and be scouring the office for your next meal.

-If you have no other choice but to have a smoothie opt for one that are vegetable based and has little to no fruit or hidden additives.
+If you have no other choice but to have a smoothie opt for one that is vegetable-based and has little to no fruit or hidden additives.

 In most cases I don’t even have protein shakes at the end of a diet (that I am getting really lean for) because they do nothing for my hunger.